OCA/account-invoicing/account_invoice_view_payment/README.rst

 Configuration
 =============

-Only users assigned to the 'Accounting & Finance' groups 'Accountant' or 'Adviser' can display the payments from the invoice.
+Only users assigned to the group "Billing" can display the payments from the invoice.

 Usage
 =====